 My experience in the classroom has certainly made me a very good bedtime story reader, field trip chaperone, homework tutor and nursery-rhyme singer.
 I know a lot of the best and most popular children’s literature and I’m very up to date on what’s trending with kids and teens!

-As far as the important skills – patience, encouragement, setting a good example, disciplining – knowing the theories and best practices in the classroom absolutely helps me parent with more wisdom and confidence, at times.
+As far as the important skills – patience, encouragement, setting a good example, disciplining – knowing the theories and best practices in the classroom absolutely help me parent with more wisdom and confidence, at times.
 It certainly doesn’t translate to carrying it out with my own children all the time.

-One thing I’ve learned is children want attention from their parents and teachers – and they will get it anyway they can!
+One thing I’ve learned is children want attention from their parents and teachers – and they will get it any way they can!
 If we praise them with lots of attention for all the good they do, I have found that they will do more good.

 With my own kids, for example, I try to be consistently positive about their achievements.
 I try to use positive reinforcement as much as possible – rewarding them for good behaviour and doing my best to ignore bad behaviour.
 If I do have to draw attention to the negative, I try my best to point it out and then elicit from them why it isn’t good to behave that way.
 Sometimes I go back to my checking questions!
 Are you going to do that again?
 (No, mama) what will you do instead…

-We heard your 3-year-old son doesn’t watch cartoon, and is a great fan of a particular rock band?
+We heard your 3-year-old son doesn’t watch cartoon and is a great fan of a particular rock band?

 My son, Quentin, is currently obsessed with the rock band, Led Zeppelin.
 Instead of watching cartoons or playing with cars, he listens to Led Zeppelin over and over while either strumming his ukulele or playing an air guitar.
 He can identify Robert Plant, Jimmy Page, John Paul Jones and John Bonham and which instrument they play, how old they are, what they wear, what they like and he knows most of the group’s songs.
 His favourites are Houses of the Holy and Kashmir.